Kevin the Teenager: Evolution

 In the first episode of Harry Enfield and Chums (the follow-up series, in November 1994), Kevin is excited at being nearly thirteen.
-The sketch showed his parents watching in horror as Kevin lost his sense of dress, courtesy and posture as the clock struck midnight on the day of his thirteenth birthday, thus becoming Kevin the Teenager, one of the most memorable of Enfield's comic creations.
+The sketch showed his parents watching in horror as Kevin lost his sense of dress, courtesy, rational thought and posture as the clock struck midnight on the day of his thirteenth birthday, thus becoming Kevin the Teenager, one of the most memorable of Enfield's comic creations.
 Unlike the previous sketches which included an older brother, this incarnation of Kevin is implied to be an only child.